gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [userguide section](userguide/dependency_management.html#version_selection_rules) on version selection rules for further information.

+### Native language support improvements

+- Added `eachPlatform()` method to each `ToolChain` type, to allow fine-grained customization of a particular tool chain on a per-platform basis.
+- Added `TargetedPlatformToolChain.getPlatform()` to allow tool chain customization logic access to the platform the tool chain is to be used for.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.